jstriaukas/midasmlpy/README.md

 ## The `.f90` source files

-These can be found at the [midasmlpy/src](./midasmlpy/src) directory.
+These can be found at the [midasmlpy/src](./midasmlpy/src/sparseglf90/) directory.
 Compiled `.so` files can be found at [midasmlpy/compiled](./midasmlpy/compiled) directory.
 Please note that we have taken the `.f90` source code for sparse-group LASSO from the repo of the R package `sparsegl` on hosted GitHub at https://github.com/dajmcdon/sparsegl.
 We have taken their source code in accordance with their GPL-2.0 license as is without any modification as of November 2nd, 2023 UTC.
-What can be found at [midasmlpy/src/sparsegl](./midasmlpy/src/sparsegl) are copies of their `.f90` code.

 ## Compiling the `.f90` source files with `f2py` on a Mac